PineProject/Acme/README.md

 # Pinnacle

 A cloud platform inspired by CloudStack written in rust and python.
-It brings rust robustness and speed at the core mixed with python integration at upper layers.
+It brings rust robustness and speed in the core and python integration at the upper layers.